anabrid/lucidac-firmware/docs/permanent_settings.md

 order to take change.
 This makes sense for network-related settings which are typically only made use of at startup.

-In the code, the settings is implemented by \link nvmconfig::PersistentSettingsWriter.
+In the code, the settings is implemented by nvmconfig::PersistentSettingsWriter.
-In particular, there is a small registry at \link net::register_settings which collects all subsystems which store permanent settings.
+In particular, there is a small registry at net::register_settings which collects all subsystems which store permanent settings.

 Following the general idiom of the JSON-based LUCIDAC communication, also the